Emergency Management and Social Media

 Before the invention of computers, leaders were faced with the challenge of spreading crucial crisis information to everyone despite the limited available channels.
 Today, we have numerous methods for communicating about a crisis, and the challenge is learning to use them effectively.
 One communication platform that has become more prevalent and important in recent years is social media.

 Facebook used to simply serve as a connection point for college students.
-Now, 18 percent of Americans use the social media platform to get information about emergencies, according to a graphic by the American Red Cross.
+Now, 18 percent of Americans use the platform to get information about emergencies, according to a graphic by the American Red Cross.
 If unable to reach emergency services, 20 percent of people turn to a social media platform for help.

 According to We Are Social and Hootsuite, there are 2.8 billion social media users worldwide.
 Now people expect to hear about crises and related events via Facebook, Twitter and other similar platforms.